The Scoop: What to Know About Overseas Adventure Tours (OAT)

 Overseas Adventure Travel Tour Group (Photo: O.A.T.)

-Overseas Adventure Travel—more commonly referred to as OAT (saying the letters as opposed to naming the grain)—is a small-group tour specialist with departures on all continents.
-As its name suggests, tours with Overseas Adventure Travel tend to be fairly active, and guests should be comfortable with six to eight hours of being out and about each day, with walking distances ranging from three to six miles daily.
+Overseas Adventure Travel—more commonly referred to as OAT (saying the letters as opposed to naming the grain)—is a small-group tour specialist with tours on all continents.
+As its name suggests, tours with Overseas Adventure Travel tend to be fairly active, so participants should be comfortable with six to eight hours of activity each day, including walking distances ranging from three to six miles.

 TourScoop Takeaways